F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

    - :code:`servicePort` value.

-4. CIS posts the generated AS3 declaration to the BIG-IP system.
+4. CIS posts the generated AS3 declaration to the BIG-IP system and begins processing traffic.

 Parameters
 ``````````